Jagora asperata: Description

 Apertural view of a shell of Jagora asperata.

 The shell of an adult Jagora asperata can be as long as 50–80 mm and has a width of about 18 mm.
 This shell is solid, dark brown to yellowish brown, highly tower–shaped, comprising up to twelve whorls.
 The apical whorl is truncated.
 The sculpture of the shell shows closely spaced axial ribs and spiral elements with tiny nodules.

-The body of these snails is gray to black with filiform antennae.
+The body of these snails is a brown-ish grey to black, with filiform antennae.
 They are characterized by a unique reproductive system, including a long sperm gutter, a very short a spermatophore bursa and a prominent lateral ridge working as a seminal receptacle.
 Females carry eggs and juvenile stages within their mantle cavity.

-These snails feed on detritus and algae.
+Ecology

+Most Jagora asperata spend their time buried under the substrate or hiding under rocks and other materials in day time and are more active at night.
+These snails omnivores, both feeding on decaying matter, detritus, and algae but as well as live plants near the waterline, or submerged underwater.

+Human use

+This snail is used as a food source for humans in the Philippines, and is locally referred to as "Suso".
+It is not to be confused with Faunus ater, which is also referred to as Suso locally.

 Distribution and habitat

 This species occurs in the northern part of the Philippines, on Luzon, Leyte Island, Samar Island and several other small islands.

-They live in small mountain rivers with stony or sandy bottoms.
+They live in stony creeks of montane regions, spending most of their time in the day buried underground or hiding under rocks and other material.